jenkinsci/generic-webhook-trigger-plugin/README.md

 * [GitLab](https://docs.gitlab.com/ce/user/project/integrations/webhooks.html)
 * [Gogs](https://gogs.io/docs/features/webhook)
 * [Assembla](https://blog.assembla.com/AssemblaBlog/tabid/12618/bid/107614/Assembla-Bigplans-Integration-How-To.aspx)
-* An many many more!
+* And many many more!

 The original use case was to build merge/pull requests.
 You may use the Git Plugin as described in [this blog post](http://bjurr.com/continuous-integration-with-gitlab-and-jenkins/) to do that.
 There is also an example of this on the [Violation Comments to GitLab Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+GitLab+Plugin) page.